info@winheller.com+49 (0)69 76 75 77 80Mon. - Fri. from 8am to 8pm, Sat. from 8am to 5pm

 If your company needs help in designing and implementing BCRs, we will be happy to advise you throughout the process.
 We offer assistance with

-Your contact for data protection is attorney Olga Stepanova (External Data Protection Officer).
+Our attorneys for data protection are happy to help.
 Please feel free to contact us at any time at info@winheller.com or +49 69 76 75 77 80 for a non-binding offer from our experts.